orterforth/orterforth/README.txt

 by linking in C or assembly code implementing these words, or implementing them in Forth.
-Interesting projects in this direction might be implementing bindings to the C standard library, or creating a platform-independent graphics library.
+Interesting projects in this direction might be implementing bindings to the C standard library, creating a platform-independent graphics library, implementing multitasking, implementing security, and so on.

 The idea of self-hosting - creating a Forth implementation that builds itself from the absolute minimum of bootstrap code and